junyuelin/UCSD-MentalHealth-Bot/index.md

 tailoring chatbot interventions to specific populations can enhance their efficacy (Casu et al.
 2024).
-Outside the mental health space, a study on a chatbot trained on campus-specific resources at Mississippi State University highlights the potential AI-based chat systems have on facil- itating access to university resources (Neupane et al. 2024).
-Willo, the current AI wellness based app tailored to UCSD students, provides lists of rel- evant campus resources based on user-selected data.
+Outside the mental health space, a study on a chatbot trained on campus-specific resources at Mississippi State University highlights the potential AI-based chat systems have on facilitating access to university resources (Neupane et al. 2024).
+Willo, the current AI wellness based app tailored to UCSD students, provides lists of relevant campus resources based on user-selected data.
 However, it lacks any other form of user interaction and in-app mental health support.
-Our chatbot addresses this gap by incor- porating a mental health conscious persona that can support users in non-crisis situations while also promoting on-campus mental-health resources.
+Our chatbot addresses this gap by incorporating a mental health conscious persona that can support users in non-crisis situations while also promoting on-campus mental-health resources.
 To test the efficacy of our chatbot, we compare its responses with a control GPT-3.5 turbo model on the following criteria:
 - Whether or not responses to emotionally charged user prompts normalize and affirm their feelings
 - Whether or not responses accurately provide information to UCSD mental health